aryan781898-create/Coding_world/README.md

 👉# THIS IS MY SECOND AND THIRD CODE BUT MODIFIED VERSION:

-#we make a table of n :
+#we make a table of n:

 #using while loop: